Yur01/ArduinoWebsocketServer/README.md

 ### Feedback

-I'm a pretty lousy programmer, at least when it comes to Arduino, and it's been 15 years since I last touched C++, so do file issues for every opportunity for improvement.

-Oh by the way, quoting myself:

 > Don't forget to place a big ***fat*** disclaimer in the README.
 There is most certainly bugs in the code and I may well have misunderstood some things in the specification which I have only skimmed through and not slept with.
 So _please_ do not use this code in appliancies where living things could get hurt, like space shuttles, dog tread mills and Large Hadron Colliders.

 [1]: http://datatracker.ietf.org/doc/rfc6455/?include_text=1 "Protol version implemented here"
 [2]: http://www.websocket.org/echo.html "Echo Test client"